tannineo/paper-reading/Determining If Two Documents Are Written by theSame Author.md

 a almost unsupervised method:

-> The main idea is to use repeated feature subsampling methods to determine if one document of the pair allows us to select the other from among a background set of “impostors” in a sufficiently robust manner.
+> The main idea is to use repeated feature subsampling methods to determine if one document of the pair allows us to select the other from among a background set of 'impostors' in a sufficiently robust manner.

 ## Introduction